Stoma Challenges and the Need for Advocacy

 Angelicamarie

-Hello Osomates....
+Hello Osomates...
 Since June 2018, I have been enduring bleeding of the stoma and swelling.
 My stoma nurse and surgeon are following these episodes.
-My stoma nurse said because my stoma is not predictable, I'm to change one to two days.
+My stoma nurse said because my stoma is not predictable; I'm to change one to two days.
 Yes, I do irrigate; however, my surgeon didn't tell me about irrigation.
 I learned about irrigation on this site.
 First of all, there are all kinds of cures happening today.
 It took effort and people who suffered with illnesses to come together.

-We as ostomates must educate individuals responsible for change.
+We as ostomates must educate individuals that are responsible for change.
 If that means taking our equipment off and showing them, I'm willing if we can just get there.
 If you want change, we must take action.

-We have no more control than they do when they have diarrhea.
-The difference is, they have tissue.
+We have no more control than they do when they have diarrhea; the difference is, they have tissue.
 We need supplies.

 Thanks for your time.